thomaswilliamsastro/mcfine/docs/tutorials/exploring_cube_fits.rst

     maps = hf_fitter.parameter_maps

-    # Get the reduced chi-square
+    # Get the reduced chi-square if it's a numpy array
     chisq_red = maps["chisq_red"]

+    # Or if you've input a fits file to start with, then this will be a fits image
+    chisq_red = maps["chisq_red"].data

 You can then plot this up however you might like: